danhir/jenkins_deployment_as_code/README.md

 In order to achieve this all code needs to be stored in SCM and all permanent changes need to be checked in and versioned.
 Changes not checked in will automaticaly be overwritten after each new commit in the repository.

-### How it works
+## How it works

 A Docker image is built according to the steps in Dockerfile.
 Docker compose will build and start the container with arguments located in docker-compose.yaml file.

 Steps are:

-    -A docker image containing Jenkins is pulled from Docker hub.
+* A docker image containing Jenkins is pulled from Docker hub.
-    -All plugins are downladed and installed to the jenkins instance.
+* All plugins are downladed and installed to the jenkins instance.
-    -Jenkins2.sh will apply basic configuration and call jenkins.sh script to apply aditional configurations to Jenkins processes.
+* Jenkins2.sh will apply basic configuration and call jenkins.sh script to apply aditional configurations to Jenkins processes.
-    -Docker compose will map in resources needed for jenkins to boot.
+* Docker compose will map in resources needed for jenkins to boot.
-    -Jenkins Groovy init scripts will be executed and create initial jobs on the Jenkins server if they are not already created and mapped.
+* Jenkins Groovy init scripts will be executed and create initial jobs on the Jenkins server if they are not already created and mapped.
-    -Jenkins configuration as code will read jenkins.yaml configuration file and apply all configuration to both Jenkins and all the plugins.
+* Jenkins configuration as code will read jenkins.yaml configuration file and apply all configuration to both Jenkins and all the plugins.
-    -Jenkins process will finish its boot procedure and is ready to for use.
+* Jenkins process will finish its boot procedure and is ready to for use.

 ### Run